Does Medicare Cover Car Accident Injuries?

 That’s a lot, but it gets even worse when you remember these are just the drivers.
 Seniors can still get injured in car accidents as passengers or pedestrians.

-Thankfully, most seniors (those over 65) have Medicare plans to help them recover.
-But in a no-fault state like Utah, there are a few things to keep in mind before you can turn to Medicare for your car accident injury coverage.
+Thankfully, most seniors (those over 65) have Medicare plans to help them recover, but they may also seek assistance from a Salt Lake City car accident law firm.
+In a no-fault state like Utah, there are a few things to keep in mind before you can turn to Medicare for your car accident injury coverage.

 Do I Need PIP Insurance if I Have Medicare?